eclipse/mosaic.website/content/docs/scenarios/_index.md

 weight: 10
 menu:
   docs:
-    parent: building_scenarios
+    parent: scenarios
 ---

+This section provides information on creating own simulation scenarios completely from scratch, using the tool [Scenario Convert](docs/scenarios/create_a_new_scenario).
+Furthermore, the section explains how to run series of simulations for the same scenario, yet for different parametrizations, using the [Simulation Runner](docs/scenarios/run_simulation_series).

-This section provides information on creating own simulation scenarios.
-A scenario is generally a folder structure that reflects the different components usually found in a simulation.
+A scenario is generally a
+folder structure that reflects the different components usually found in a simulation.
 Each of the folders contains various configuration files which in total describe the simulation setup, including the movements of the vehicles, the definition of the road network, communication properties, and the like.

-The following file structure shows the minimum setup of a typical simulation scenario in Eclipse MOSAIC:
+The following file structure shows the very minimum setup of a simulation scenario in Eclipse MOSAIC (a traffic simulator and the mapping for initial vehicle choreography):

 ```plaintext
 └─ <scenarioName>